andrewphan568/AdelaideFringe/README.md

 ## Description
 This mobile app builds to help customers find and selecte Adelaide Fringe shows easier.
-Including many feaatures as: likes/ dislikes, favourite events, locations However, as this is Uni Assignment and it has marked yet as well as copyright of Adelaide Fringe Content, I can not release it here, but happy to show it when meeting.
+Including many features as: likes/ dislikes, favourite events, locations However, as this is Uni Assignment and it has marked yet as well as copyright of Adelaide Fringe Content, I can not release it here, but happy to show it when meeting.